lovell/sharp/docs/api.md

 Note that channel ordering follows vips convention:
 * sRGB: 0: Red, 1: Green, 2: Blue, 3: Alpha
 * CMYK: 0: Magenta, 1: Cyan, 2: Yellow, 3: Black, 4: Alpha

+Buffers may be any of the image formats supported by sharp: JPEG, PNG, WebP, GIF, SVG, TIFF or raw pixel image data.
+In the case of a RAW buffer, the `options` object should contain a `raw` attribute, which follows the format of the attribute of the same name in the `sharp()` constructor.
+See `sharp()` for details.
+See `raw()` for pixel ordering.

 #### bandbool(operation)